 Fifty years later, the members of the Sixth New York Cavalry who returned to Gettysburg combed the town in search of surviving members of that welcoming party.
 They found six women, who were brought to camp for an impromptu reunion.
 “We wish to thank you and say ‘God bless you’ for the friendly greeting you extended to us in those days so long ago, when kind words from gentle and noble women were like an oasis in a desert,” one member of the Sixth said.
 The women then sang a stirring rendition of “Rally Round the Flag.”

-An op-ed in the New York Times during the reunion mentioned that many veterans reminisced about their experiences at Gettysburg in 1863 as they would a baseball contest.
-A separate article described the scene of a Union and Confederate soldier posing for a photo by shaking hands next to a cannon.
-The Union solider turned to the Confederate and said, “I’m mighty glad to do this, you know; but still, you know, we did lick you.”
+An op-ed in The New York Times during the reunion mentioned that many veterans reminisced about their experiences at Gettysburg in 1863 as they would a baseball contest.
+A separate article described the scene of a Union and a Confederate soldier posing for a photo by shaking hands next to a cannon.
+The Union soldier turned to the Confederate and said, “I’m mighty glad to do this, you know; but still, you know, we did lick you.”

 “You Are the Man”